jasper1378/i3neostatus/doc/volume/README.md

 ### Variables that can be uesd in `output_format` and `output_format_muted`

-The name of the current device (i.e. "Speakers", "Headphones", etc.).
+If using `pulseaudio`, the description of the active sink port (ex.
+"Speaker", "Headphones"); if using `alsa`, the name of the current mixer (ex.
+"Master", "Speaker").
 ```
 %devicename
 ```